How should Christians view sin?

 Identifying Sin

 If you were to be trained to detect counterfeit money I am told you are trained by learning what the genuine money is like.
 The trainers do not attempt to educate you by having you study counterfeits.
 The same idea is true for the spiritual realm.
 We will never be successful in overcoming sin by studying sin.
-We are only successful when we study God's value system - the value that motivates God.
+We are only successful when we study the value system of God - the value that motivates Him.
 The way to recognize sin is understanding that the definition of sin is any choice made from a value that is not sacrificial love.

 The law here means the moral and social rules given to the Israelite people as documented in the Bible Old Testament.
 The Ten Commandments are among the most prominent of these.